yzh-han/lan-multicast-fileshare/README.md

 A LAN-based, distributed file-share application using IPv6 multicast for discovery and control messaging, with TCP/IPv6 for file transfers.

-This is the practical assignment P2 for Course Advanced Communication Networks & Systems at the University of St Andrews.
+This is a coursework for Course Advanced Communication Networks & Systems at the University of St Andrews.

 ## Overview